Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 In Spanish, carne means “meat”, and picada means “chopped”.
-Typically, packages of carne picada meat at the market are sold as small pieces of beef, either cut into thin slices or cubes.
+Typically, packages of beef picada meat at the market are sold as small pieces of beef, either cut into thin slices or cubes.

 Some also refer to this cut of beef as Carne Picado, which means “bitten”, Carne Molida (“ground”), or Carne Moída (“minced”).
 You may even hear people refer to it simply as minced meat.

-There is also carne guisada, which is a beef stew.
+There is also carne asada which is equally amazing!

-Is carne picada the same as carne asada?
+Is carne picada the same as ground beef?

 What kind of meat is used for carne picada?

-Although you can use other cuts of beef to make beef carne picada, we use bottom round roast as it becomes perfectly tender when you cook it in the crockpot.
+We use a bottom round roast as it becomes perfectly tender when you cook it in the crockpot.

 - Heat olive oil in a large skillet.
 Sear beef over medium-high heat in batches until all pieces are browned.
 Transfer the seared beef to your slow cooker.